wernerfred/docker-mailserver/docs/content/advanced/kubernetes.md

 The hard part with Kubernetes is to expose deployed mailserver to outside world.
 Kubernetes provides multiple ways for doing that.
 Each has its downsides and complexity.

-The major problem with exposing mailserver to outside world in Kubernetes is to [preserve real client IP][57].
+The major problem with exposing mailserver to outside world in Kubernetes is to [preserve real client IP][k8s-service-source-ip].
 Real client IP is required by mailserver for performing IP-based SPF checks and spam checks.

-Preserving real client IP is relatively [non-trivial in Kubernetes][57] and most exposing ways do not provide it.
+Preserving real client IP is relatively [non-trivial in Kubernetes][k8s-service-source-ip] and most exposing ways do not provide it.
 So, it's up to you to decide which exposing way suits better your needs in a price of complexity.

-If you do not require SPF checks for incoming mails you may disable them in [Postfix configuration][2] by dropping following line (which removes `check_policy_service unix:private/policyd-spf` option):
+If you do not require SPF checks for incoming mails you may disable them in [Postfix configuration][docs-postfix] by dropping following line (which removes `check_policy_service unix:private/policyd-spf` option):
 ```yaml
 kind: ConfigMap
 apiVersion: v1